Spherical Principal Curves: Introduction

-As a study that is closely related to our proposal, Hauberg (2016) developed principal curves on Riemannian manifolds.
-To be specific, Hauberg (2016) used an approximation to construct principal curves by a projection of the data onto the discrete points, unlike the original principal curve by Hastie and Stuetzle (1989) that projects the data onto a continuous curve.
-This approximation of finding closest points instead of projections on a curve causes a problem that may project different data points onto a single point mistakenly.
-In this study, we propose a new principal curve approach for spherical data by a projection of the data onto a continuous curve on a sphere instead of approximation, which improves dimension reduction and its stability.
-Our proposed approach is two-fold: One is the extrinsic approach that requires an additional space setting to the given manifold.
-In the case of the sphere, there exists a unique natural embedding space (three-dimensional space), and there is no question of the subjectivity of the extrinsic approach.
-The extrinsic approach is computationally efficient.
-The other is the intrinsic approach without any embedding space.
-Although this approach is difficult to calculate and impractical (Srivastava and Klassen, 2002), it is necessary to develop principal curves to a generic manifold.
-Furthermore, we investigate the stationarity of spherical principal curves obtained by both proposed approaches.
+A variety of dimension reduction techniques have been developed to represent and analyze data on Euclidean space.
+Recently, there have been growing interests in the analysis of non-Euclidean data with a variety of applications; directional data \citep{Mardia1977, Mardia2014, Gray}, shape data \citep{Kendall1984, Huckemann2006, Huckemann2010, Mallasto}, and motion analysis \citep{Hauberg, Mallasto}.
+For example, \cite{Siddiqi} and \cite{Cippitelli} introduced a Cartesian product of sphere $S^2$ and $\mathbb{R}$ for medial representation and skeleton data, respectively.
+For these representations, the conventional dimension reduction methods on Euclidean space have been modified by considering geodesics on non-Euclidean space \citep{Fletcher2004, Huckemann2006, Huckemann2010, Jung2011, Jung2012, Panaretos}.
+As a study closely related to our proposal, \cite{Hauberg} developed principal curves on Riemannian manifolds.
+However, \cite{Hauberg} uses an approximate method by projecting data onto a \textit{finite} set of points, unlike the original principal curve in \cite{Hastie} which projects data onto a \textit{continuous} curve.
+This approximate projection causes a problem that may project different data points onto a single point mistakenly.
+This study proposes a new principal curve approach for spherical data by projecting the data onto a continuous curve without any approximations and improves the performance of dimension reduction.
+Our proposed approach is two-fold: One is an extrinsic approach that requires the setting of additional embedding space for a given manifold.
+The other is an intrinsic approach that does not need an embedding space.
+This intrinsic approach is difficult to calculate \citep{Srivastava}, but it is necessary to develop principal curves on generic manifolds.
+In this study, we investigate the stationarity of the principal curves on spherical surfaces from both approaches.

-To sum up, the main contributions of this study can be summarized as follows: (a) We present a new principal circle defined on a sphere for initialization of the proposed principal curves. (b) We propose both extrinsic and intrinsic approaches to construct principal curves on a sphere. (c) We develop median principal curves that might be resistant to outliers, which can be considered as a robust extension of the proposed principal curves. (d) We verify the stationarity of all the proposed principal curves on the sphere.